 Diagnosing IBS can be challenging, particularly in women on their menstrual cycle.
 Cramping associated with menstruation may be confused with abdominal cramping and vice versa.

-There is also no blood test to diagnose IBS.
+Is there a blood test to diagnose IBS?
+There is no blood test to diagnose IBS.
 A healthcare provider will use the Rome criteria for a proper IBS diagnosis in both men and women.
-The method analyzes your symptoms to determine whether you’re suffering from IBS or other gastrointestinal disorders.

 - Pain or relief related to bowel movements